DhavalSharma19/ISSU_Tool_Automation/README.md

    does not affect the switch's control plane or ability to forward data plane traffic. ""
 </pre>

-Now if file does not already exits we use api.copy_to_device() fucntion to Copy file from linux server to the device :- <br>
+Now if file does not already exits we use api.copy_to_device() function to Copy file from linux server to the device :- <br>

 <pre>
    copy_to_device() :-